YacovAverbuch/Snake_game_with_SDL/README.md

 # Snake game using SDL library

-I took the eccelent tour for SDL with the playlist of 'lets make gakes' https://www.youtube.com/user/creaper/featured
+I took the eccelent tour for SDL with the playlist of 'lets make games' https://www.youtube.com/user/creaper/featured

 I used the dinamic libraries of SDL so in order to use the executable, the OS has to recognise